Cunynghame History, Family Crest & Coats of Arms

 About the year 1050, it is said that Warnebald Cunningham saved King Malcolm Canmore by hiding him in the barn and covering him with hay concealing him from his pursuer the Pretender King, MacBeth.
 The grateful King Malcolm later bestowed on Warnebald the lands of Cunningham and the motto "Over Fork Over."

-Important Dates for the Cunynghame family
+Early History of the Cunynghame family

 This web page shows only a small excerpt of our Cunynghame research.
 Another 118 words (8 lines of text) covering the years 1296, 1490, 1548, 1574, 1520, 1578, 1630, 1575, 1630, 1610, 1664, 1670, 1716 and are included under the topic Early Cunynghame History in all our PDF Extended History products and printed products wherever possible.